 - Pour enchilada sauce and stock over turkey and stir to combine.
 Simmer for 1 minute to reduce slightly.

 - Add tortillas back to pan and stir until tortillas are warmed through and coated in sauce.

-- Divide chilaquiles between serving bowls and top with sour cream and curtido (leftover from this recipe).
+- Divide chilaquiles between serving bowls and top with sour cream, green onions, and curtido.
 Serve with lime wedges for squeezing over top.
 Enjoy!

 With weekend prep this came together in no time!
 We put a fried egg on top because that’s how I like chilaquiles.
 Will definitely make again.2 Helpful

 I love a one pot meal.
 This was tasty and easy to make even though I didn’t do any of the prep ahead stuff.
 I had it without jalapeño and it was still a little spicy but bearable.
 Also left off the sour cream bc I didn’t have any but would def make again.0 Helpful